ovotech/cloud-key-rotator/README.md

 Currently, the following locations are supported:

-* Atlas (mongoDB)
+- Atlas (mongoDB)
-* CircleCI env vars
+- CircleCI env vars
-* CircleCI contexts
+- CircleCI contexts
-* Datadog (GCP Integration)
+- Datadog (GCP Integration)
-* GCS
+- GCS
-* Git (files encrypted with [mantle](https://github.com/ovotech/mantle) which integrates with KMS))
+- Git (files encrypted with [mantle](https://github.com/ovotech/mantle) which integrates with KMS))
-* GitHub Secrets
+- GitHub Secrets
-* GoCd
+- GoCd
-* K8S (GKE only)
+- K8S (GKE only)
-* SSM (AWS Parameter Store)
+- SSM (AWS Parameter Store)
+- AWS SecretsManager

 ## Rotation Process

 The tool attempts to verify its actions as much as possible and aborts immediately if it encounters an error.
 By design, the tool does **not** attempt to handle errors gracefully and continue, since this can lead to a "split-brain effect", with keys out-of-sync in various locations.

 It should be quick to re-run the tool (with new keys being created) once issues have been resolved.
 Note that cloud providers usually limit the number of keys you can have attached to a Service Account at any one time, so it is worth bearing this in mind when re-running manually after seeing errors.

 Only the first key of a Service Account is handled by `cloud-key-rotator`.
 If it handled more than one key, it could lead to complications when updating